 The most impressive aspect of the CD-ROM is its storage capacity.
 A single CD-ROM can store as much data as 1,500 floppy disks or 200,000 printed pages of text.
-One disc can hold a very large database, such as Agricola or Medline, the full text of an encyclopedia or other reference work, or the full text and images of several years of a scientific journal.
+Discs can hold very large databases, such as Agricola or Medline, the full text of an encyclopedia or other reference work, or the full text and images of several years of a scientific journal.

-The CD drive/reader, computer, keyboard, and system software currently retails in the United States for about \$3500 with the high-resolution capabilities to reproduce color imaging.
-Simpler versions may be obtained for as little as \$2000, and the price is likely to fall as suppliers respond to increasing market demand.
-(The CD-ROM reader, which can be used in connection with most microcomputers, is now under \$700, and the SONY CDU1000 may soon be obtainable at under \$500.)
+The CD-ROM reader, which can be used in connection with most microcomputers, now retails in the United STates for around \$700.
 CD-ROM archive discs containing, for example, 5 years of the complete issues of Pediatrics retail in the U.S. for \$295.
 A CD-ROM of current data is more expensive: Medline and Agricola, for example, cost about \$1000 per year.
 Mastering and replication costs have fallen substantially in the past two years and this trend is likely to continue as the number of products and users increases.